MonashDataFluency/open-refine-workshop/_episodes/04-faceting-and-filtering.md

 - "You can easily correct common data issues from a Facet"
 ---

+## Filters
+You can filter the data displayed in OpenRefine by applying a 'Text Filter' - which looks for a particular piece of text appearing in a column.
+Text filters are applied by clicking the drop down menu at the top of the column you want to apply the filter to and choosing '**Text filter**'.

+The filter options appear in the left hand panel.
+Simply type in the text you want to use in the Filter to display only rows which contain that text in the relevant column.

+You can also use [regular expressions](https://librarycarpentry.github.io/lc-data-intro/04-regular-expressions/) in the filter.

+## Working with filtered data
+It is very important to note that when you have filtered the data displayed in OpenRefine, any operations you carry out will apply only to the rows that match the filter - that is the data currently being displayed.

 ## Facets
 Facets are one of the most useful features of OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.

-A 'Facet' groups all the values that appear in a column, and then allow you to filter the data by these values and edit values across many records at the same time.
+A 'Facet' groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.

 The simplest type of Facet is called a 'Text facet'.
 This simply groups all the text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.